-Fig. 2 Training and testing for a two-class supervised ML traffic classifier of interest (e.g. online game traffic) and instances of other interfering applications (such as HTTP, DNS, SSH and/or peer2peer file sharing).
+Fig. 2 expands on the sequence of events involved in training a supervised ML traffic classifier.
+First a mix of 'traffic traces' are collected that contain both instances of the application of interest (e.g. online game traffic) and instances of other interfering applications (such as HTTP, DNS, SSH and/or peer2peer file sharing).
 The 'flow statistics processing' step involves calculating the statistical properties of these flows (such as mean packet inter-arrival time, median packet length and/or flow duration) as a prelude to generating features.
 An optional next step is 'data sampling', designed to narrow down the search space for the ML algorithm when faced with extremely large training datasets (traffic traces).
 The sampling step extracts statistics from a subset of instances of various application classes, and passes these along to the classifier to be used in the training process.
-The output of Fig. 3 is a classification model.
+The output of Fig. 2 is a classification model.